DefiLaunchApp/base-degens-nft-1/README.md

 ### 1. Deploy An NFT Drop on thirdweb

-If you haven't already deployed your contract, head over to the thirdweb dashboard and create your own NFT Drop contract.

-You can learn how to do that with our guide [Release an NFT drop on your own site without writing any code](https://portal.thirdweb.com/guides/release-an-nft-drop-with-no-code#create-a-drop-contract).

 Be sure to configure a **name**, **description**, and **image** for your NFT drop in the dashboard.

 ### 2. Configure Parameters

-Go to the [`parameters.ts`](/src/consts/parameters.ts) and update the following values:

 1. `contractConst`: The smart contract address of your NFT drop.
 2. `chainConst`: The name of the chain that your smart contract is deployed to.

-If you are using one of thirdweb's [default supported chains](https://portal.thirdweb.com/react/react.thirdwebprovider#default-chains) You can use the chain name as string.

 #### Example

 ```ts
 export const chainConst = "ethereum";
 ```

-If you are using any other chain, you need to provide the chain object from the `@thirdweb-dev/chains` package to `ThirdwebProvider`'s `activeChain` prop as mentioned [here](https://portal.thirdweb.com/react/react.thirdwebprovider#activechain-recommended).

 #### Example